 Plot Summary

-Hiroki Matsue, the boy who survived the fire in File 8, provides his own account.
-He rejects the suicide ruling.
-His father, a devoutly Christian pacifist, behaved strangely that night: he went to his wife’s room at an unusual hour, remained for 30 minutes, then rushed downstairs, handed Hiroki his crucifix and a coin, told him to call the fire brigade because “For some reason, she wasn’t in her room,” and ran back into the burning house.
+Hiroki Matsue, the boy who survived the fire in File 8, provides his own account and rejects the suicide ruling.
+His father was a devoutly Christian pacifist, and he behaved strangely that night.
+He went to his wife's room at an unusual hour and stayed for 30 minutes.
+He then rushed downstairs and handed Hiroki his crucifix and a coin.
+He told Hiroki to call the fire brigade, because "For some reason, she wasn't in her room."
+He then ran back into the burning house.

-Hiroki’s theory: his father drugged his mother, carried her to the closet, set the fire, and staged the discovery to explain why he couldn’t save her.
-He put her in the closet knowing Hiroki would assume she was asphyxiated where she slept.
+Hiroki has a theory.
+His father drugged his mother and carried her to the closet.
+He set the fire and staged the discovery to explain his failure to save her.
+He put her in the closet, so Hiroki would assume she suffocated where she slept.

-In a final revelation, Hiroki notes that he and Chie Kasahara are still in contact, that both suspect their own fathers, and that he knows the Author was not entirely honest about his journalistic purposes in contacting them.
+In a final revelation, Hiroki notes that he and Chie Kasahara stay in contact.
+Both suspect their own fathers.
+He also knows that the Author hid part of his journalistic purpose in contacting them.

 Literary Analysis

-The competing narratives of Files 8 and 9 are Uketsu’s Rashomon.
-Two children of the same event, both convinced their father was a murderer, both partially right and both fatally wrong.
-The crucifix handed to Hiroki is the novel’s most pointed religious symbol: the weight of his father’s faith was so heavy it became a motive for murder.
+The competing narratives of Files 8 and 9 are Uketsu's Rashomon.
+Two children of the same event each believe their father was a murderer.
+Both are partly right and both are fatally wrong.
+The crucifix handed to Hiroki is the novel's most pointed religious symbol.
+His father's faith weighed so heavily that it became a motive for murder.

 Connective Tissue

-Kurihara’s reconstruction: Mrs. Matsue was pregnant with Kasahara’s child.
-She committed suicide and left a note.
-Mr. Matsue found the note during his 30-minute visit, discovered his wife’s body, and realized his wife had been pregnant with another man’s child.
-His Christian devoutness could not tolerate his son growing up with that knowledge attached to the family name.
-He burned the house to destroy the forensic evidence of the pregnancy, using the closet as an impromptu crematorium, and died trying to appear as a man running back into a fire to save his wife.
+His Christian devoutness could not tolerate his son growing up with that knowledge on the family name.
+He burned the house to destroy the forensic evidence of the pregnancy.
+He used the closet as an impromptu crematorium.
+He died in the act of a man who runs back into a fire to save his wife.

 File 10: No Escape